 Throughout this unit, student are taught the value of close reading complex texts.
 From day one, students learn to read literature closely - and to write about the literature they are reading.
 They'll first learn to notice the details in a text, to appreciate that authors choose the setting, objects, words, metaphor, and characters they put into their texts for reasons, and therefore, readers are wise to read, asking, "Why might this author have made this decision?"
 Students will learn to read texts with attentiveness, noticing what the author has done and fashioning evidence-based theories about the text.
 After drafting and revising essays about a familiar short text in Bend I, students will be given feedback on their first cycle of essay writing, and then you'll ask them to repeat that cycle in the second bend, this time applying all they have learned to write more interpretively and analytically.
-The unit ends, in the third bend, with students writing compare-and-contrast essays, noting the different texts' approaches to the same theme or issue.
-They will learn ways to structure a compare-and-contrast essay and cite evidence from two texts in a seamless, purposeful manner.
+The unit ends, in the third bend, with students writing compare-and-contrast essays and cite evidence from two texts in a seamless, purposeful manner.